idev3105/become_a_software_engineer/kafka/concept/README.md

 Example: When Broker 102 is down, we have broker 101 and 103 still up and they can still serve the data.

 ![Topic replication factor](topic_replication_factor.png)

+## Concept of Leader for a Partition

+- At any time only **ONE** broker can be leader for a given partition.
+- Producers can only send data to the broker that is **LEADER** of a partition.
+The other brokers will replicate the data.
+Therefore, each partion has one leader and multiple ISR (in-sync replica).

+**Note**: Producers/Consumers only write/read data into/from **leader**.
+But since Kafka 2.4, it possible to configure consumers to read from closest replica.